nahid7474/AD/README.md

 - **Install and Configure Remote Desktop Services RDS**

+- **Configure SSL Certificate for RDS with Quick Start Deployment**

 - **Create Domain users via PowerShell**: Utilized PowerShell scripts to create 10 domain users in Active Directory.

 - **Client Virtual Machine Setup**: Deployed a client computer as a Virtual Machine (VM) to test the functionality of the DHCP service within the network environment.